BarakBinyamin/puttputt/README.md

 Edit files in view to see realtime updates

 ### Deployment
-From main project directory
+From main project directory run the follwing command, it should take a while...
 ```bash
 node build.js
 ```
-Clear all build files and dependecies
+The app should either be in a new app sub-directory or on mac available through search: "cmd+space"+"puttputt"

+If you want you can clear up the build files run:
 ```bash
 node clean.js
 ```